-Always check software's compatible with your existing set-up.
+Always check for compatibility.
+Make sure that any software or applications you download and install are compatible with your existing set-up.
 No liability can be accepted for any problems caused from acting upon the info given.

 What is online storage?